Mab-Nig/Hospitalbulance/README.md

----
-title: Hospitalbulance - Allocate Ambulances and Hospitals for Emergency Calls
+# Hospitalbulance - Allocate Ambulances and Hospitals for Emergency Calls
----

-# Notes

 ## Components